Three worship opportunities for you:

 Who are the Disciples of Christ?

 We are a mainline Protestant denomination much like Presbyterians or Methodists with our origins going back to the American frontier.
 Throughout our history we have valued the autonomy of the local church (congregations choose their own pastors and make their own decisions.)
 We value study of scripture but do not believe any one person or group has a corner on the “right” way to interpret the Bible.
 We come to our understanding of scripture by studying, questioning, and exploring the text together.
 We value the centrality of communion and welcome all people to the table.
 We recognize and honor baptisms from other Christian traditions.
 We see ourselves as a movement for wholeness and unity in a fragmented world.
-To that end, we celebrate opportunities to work alongside other denominations and other faiths and we are committed to reaching out to those in need both locally and globally.
+We celebrate opportunities to work alongside other denominations and other faiths and we are committed to reaching out to those in need both locally and globally.
 Feel free to visit www.disciples.org or www.kcdisciples.org for additional information about our denomination.

 Do I have to be Christian to participate?